hotosm/docs/docs/dev-guide/repo-management/dependencies.md

 ### tl;dr

 - Use `pyproject.toml` over `requirements.txt` and separate config files.
-- Use PDM to solve the depenedencies for your packages.
+- Use [uv](https://docs.astral.sh/uv) to solve the depenedencies for your packages.
 - Lock with `>=` for libraries, and `==` for applications.
 - Upper bound caping should not be used, e.g. `<=x.x.x`.